Continuous Policy and Value Iteration for Stochastic Control Problems and Its Convergence: Introduction

-To the best of our knowledge, we are the first to introduce iteration-continuous dynamics for both value and policy approximations, alongside time-continuous dynamics for the state variable in the relaxed control framework, where both the drift and diffusion coefficients are controlled.
-Also, unlike the extant iteration methods for the relaxed control problem, our approach extends naturally to classical stochastic control problems, as we discussed in Section \ref{sec: classic}.
+To the best of our knowledge, we are the first to introduce iteration-continuous dynamics for both value and policy approximations, alongside continuous-time dynamics for the state variable in the relaxed control framework, where both the drift and diffusion coefficients are controlled.
+Also, unlike the extant iteration methods for the relaxed control problem, our approach extends naturally to classical stochastic control problems, as discussed in Section \ref{sec: classic}.
 For relaxed control problems, our algorithm establishes a connection to distribution sampling problems through continuous-time mean-field Langevin dynamics \cite{chen2022uniform, chizat2022mean, hu2021mean, bayraktar2024exponential}.
-In the case of classical stochastic control problems, our approach builds a bridge between solving classic stochastic control problems and applying non-convex optimization techniques inspired by annealing-based continuous-time Langevin dynamics MCMC algorithms \cite{kirkpatrick1983optimization, vcerny1985thermodynamical, geman1986diffusions, gelfand1990sampling, tang2021simulated, feng2024fisher}.
-By incorporating our policy-continuous dynamics, we extend the policy improvement algorithm to policy gradient ascent/descent methods, which has the potential to incorporate stochastic gradient ascent/descent algorithms \cite{welling2011bayesian, zhang2017hitting, raginsky2017non, dalalyan2020sampling} for high-dimensional problems.
-We should point out that one of the key features of our policy-continuous dynamics is its policy-inhomogeneous nature, meaning that the objective function in the policy-continuous dynamics is not fixed, but varies along the continuous policy iteration.
-It leads to an interesting mathematical problem on the convergence of general policy-inhomogeneous diffusion, which we leave for future studies.
+In the case of classical stochastic control problems, our approach builds a bridge between solving these problems and applying non-convex optimization techniques inspired by annealing-based continuous-time Langevin dynamics MCMC algorithms \cite{kirkpatrick1983optimization, vcerny1985thermodynamical, geman1986diffusions, gelfand1990sampling, tang2021simulated, feng2024fisher}.
+By incorporating our policy-continuous dynamics, we extend the policy improvement algorithm to policy gradient ascent/descent methods, which have the potential to incorporate stochastic gradient ascent/descent algorithms \cite{welling2011bayesian, zhang2017hitting, raginsky2017non, dalalyan2020sampling} for high-dimensional problems.
+Compared to the continuous dynamics with gradient flow in \cite{vsivska2024gradient,ZZH2025}, we only update the policy locally and infinitesimally at every step in the iteration, instead of its whole path at every point in time.
+Furthermore, we do not need to keep track of the dynamics of the state under the new strategy, nor do we use the stochastic maximum principle, thus avoiding the need to solve the forward and backward system of stochastic differential equations as in \cite{vsivska2024gradient}.
+We also point out that one of the key features of our continuous policy dynamics is its inhomogeneous nature, meaning that the objective function in the Langevin dynamics is not fixed, but varies along the iteration.
+It leads to an interesting mathematical problem on the convergence of general inhomogeneous diffusion, which we leave for future studies.